cabforum/servercert/docs/EVG.md

 1. indicates which CA policy statement relates to that Certificate,
 2. asserts the CA's adherence to and compliance with these Guidelines, and
-3. is either the CA/Browser Forum’s EV policy identifier or a policy identifier that, by pre-agreement with the Application Software Supplier, marks the Certificate as being an EV Certificate.
+3. is either the CA/Browser Forum's EV policy identifier or a policy identifier that, by pre-agreement with the Application Software Supplier, marks the Certificate as being an EV Certificate.

-The following Certificate Policy identifier is the CA/Browser Forum’s EV policy identifier:
+The following Certificate Policy identifier is the CA/Browser Forum's EV policy identifier:
 `{joint‐iso‐itu‐t(2) international‐organizations(23) ca‐browser‐forum(140) certificate‐policies(1) ev-guidelines (1) } (2.23.140.1.1)`, if the Certificate complies with these Guidelines.

 #### 7.1.6.2 Root CA Certificates